 Wetlands scientists say protective buffer zones surrounding the pools are keeping certain species from going extinct.
 Republicans say regulations are hurting developers.

-“How many real siginificant vernal pools are in the state?
+“How many real significant vernal pools are in the state?
 I’m hearing conflicting information on that,” says Republican Rep. Jon McKane of Newcastle, who is co-sponsoring LD 156, one of several bills that would loosen restrictions on development near significant vernal pools.